leec94/cissp-notes/isc2-study-guide-seventh-edition/README.md

           - manual probing and attack attempts
         - types
           - white box penetration test
+            - bypasses many reconnaissance steps, as attackers are provided detailed information about the systems they target
           - gray box penetration test
+            - also partial knowledge tests, common when black box test results are desired byt costs or time constraints mean that some knowledge is needed to complete the testing
           - black box penetration test
+            - does not provide attackers with any information prior to the attack

 | TCP Protocol         | Port Number |
 | -------------------- | ----------- |